Performing at Eton College - A Private Garden Luncheon Filled with History, Warmth & Mind Reading

 Entertaining Aboard the Thames at Night

-Tower Bridge glowing in the distance while the skyline slowly moves around you.
+Tower Bridge glowing in the distance while the skyline slowly shifts beside the boat.

 Networking, Noise & Mind Reading at the OXO Tower